InnoZ/MAS/README.md

 Edit the source attachment and choose the previously deleted matsim sources jar.
 Also, set the native library location to "matsim-[VERSION]/libs".
 After that, MATSim should be set up correctly.

 ### Additional libraries
+In order to run the scenario generation code, you need two additional java libraries we provide in the [libraries folder](https://github.com/00Bock/MAS/tree/master/libraries).
+Just add them to your project's Java build path.